passcod/in-the-pale-darkness-of-dawn/snippets/your-goal.md

 and you haven't kept up."

 She hesitated.
 "Luke understood," and Leia's eyes widened a bit.
 "Yes.
 He helped us.
-Were he here… well, things would be different.
+Were he here… well, those introductions would be different.
 But he would do like they did, and speak up, and say he grew up on Tatooine.
-And Tatooine, to the exception of maybe one or two cities, is still under the control of the Hutt Clan on one side and the remnants of the Empire on the other."
+And Tatooine, to the exception of maybe one or two cities, is still under the control of the Hutt Clan on one side and the remnants of the Empire on the other.
+If the Jedi Order still existed, still was strong, they could have deployed their presence once again.
+But it is not.
+Yet."

 "His adoptive parents are dead, but the friends he'd made?
 During the first few years after the defeat of the Empire, he travelled to Tatooine, and he got them